HeringtonPress/Systems/Equipment.md

 You can “crack” a whip at -4 to hit, for +2 damage.
 Make this a technique.
 # Ranged Weapon Tables
+## Reloading
+The parenthetical number represents the number of ready actions needed to reload.

+**Thrown Weapons**: pick it up or ready a new weapon!

+**Bows and Slings**: (2) means one Ready to draw and position a stone or arrow, and another to prepare the loaded weapon for shooting.
+A successful Fast-Draw roll turns the first into a free action, making effective reload time (1).

+**Crossbows**: “(4)” means two consecutive Ready maneuvers to cock the weapon, one to draw and load a bolt, and one to bring the weapon back into shooting position.
+This assumes the weapon’s ST is no greater than yours (see Bows, Crossbows, and ST, above).
+If its ST is one or two greater, cocking reload time is (8); if its ST is three or four greater, you need a “goat’s foot” device and must be standing, reload time is (20); and if its ST is five greater or more, you cannot cock it!
+A successful Fast-Draw roll shaves off one Ready maneuver.

 ## BOW (DX-5)

 | Weapon        | Damage    | Acc | Range   | Weight  | Cost | ST  | Bulk |